-A fundamental phenomenon in the process of reproduction of a plant, the formation of fruit and seed, typically takes place after fertilisation, through which the ovary of the flower is transformed into fruit and the fertilized ovules are matured into seeds.
-This process starts with the fertilisation of the ovule with the help of the pollen that forms a zygote.
+A fundamental phenomenon in the process of reproduction in plants is the formation of fruit and seed, which typically takes place after fertilisation.
+Here, the ovary of the flower is transformed into fruit and the fertilised ovules are matured into seeds.
+This process starts with the fertilisation of the ovule with the help of the pollen, which forms a zygote.
 The fruit protects the seeds and helps their dispersal.
-Thus, it is important to comprehend this process, as it allows species of plants to continue, provides aid in seed dispersion, and becomes a contributor to the plant diversity and adaptation of the plant.
+Thus, it is important to understand this process, as it allows species of plants to continue, provides aid in seed dispersion, and contributes to plant diversity and adaptation of the plant.

 Apomixis is a mode of asexual reproduction in which the seeds are formed without the act of fertilisation.
-Its offspring has the same genetic makeup as the parent plant.
-Hence, by this process, the plants increase in number without pollination or fertilisation and can perpetuate specific characteristics.
+Its offspring have the same genetic makeup as the parent plant.
+Hence, by this process, the plants increase in number without pollination or fertilisation and can propagate specific characteristics.

 Types of Apomixis:

-Gametophytic and Sporophytic: In gametophytic apomixis the embryo originates from the unreduced gametes, and in sporophytic apomixis from the somatic cells of the ovule.
+Gametophytic and Sporophytic: In gametophytic apomixis, the embryo originates from the haploid gametes.
+In sporophytic apomixis, the embryo develops from the somatic cells of the ovule.
 In both types, the development of seeds occurs without genetic contribution from male gametes.

 Examples in Nature

-The dandelion, Taraxacum officinale, which commonly propagates by apomixis, and some graminaceous examples, for example, species of Paspalum, are examples that can propagate by sexual means as well as by apomictic.
+The dandelion, Taraxacum officinale, commonly propagates by apomixis.
+Some graminaceous examples, for example, species of Paspalum, are examples that can propagate by sexual means as well as by apomixis.

-Parthenocarpy is defined as the phenomenon that fruit develops in the absence of the fertilisation of the ovary, giving rise to seedless fruits.
-It can be manipulated or naturally occurring taken account of and is often used to provide fruit crops that are far more acceptable for eating.
+Parthenocarpy is defined as the phenomenon by which the fruit develops in the absence of the fertilisation of the ovary, giving rise to seedless fruits.
+It can be induced or naturally occurring, and is often used to provide for fruit crops that are economically more profitable.

 Natural vs. Artificial Parthenocarpy